artoo-corporation/D2-Python/QUICKSTART.md

     ...
 ```

-With the policy in place, D2 blocks calls that wander off the guardrails and logs `reason="input_validation"` so you know why.
+With this policy, D2 blocks any calls with invalid arguments and logs `reason="input_validation"` so you know what happened.

-Need to clean the response on the way out?
+**Output sanitization example:**

 ```yaml
 - role: support